veo-labs/openveo-plugin-generator/docs/conf.md

     ]
   },
   scriptFiles: { // List of back end JavaScript files to load next
-    base: [ // List of scripts to load on both development and production environments [...]
-    ],
     dev: [ // List of scripts to load on development environment [...]
     ],